• facebook

 How to use CSV file for bulk mailbox migration?

-The CSV file follows a specific format in which you can input the necessary mailbox information.
-The first row, known as the header row, contains the names of attributes or fields, arranged vertically.
+The CSV file has a defined format under you can insert the required mailbox information.
+The first row (header row) lists the names of attributes, or fields, specified on the rows downwards.
 Each attribute is separated by a comma.
-Each subsequent row below the header row represents a user and provides all the required information for the migration.
-The attributes in each row should be in the same order as the attribute names in the header row.
+Each row under the header row represents a user and provides complete information required for migration.
+The attributes in the row must follow the same order as the attributes names in the header row.
+Finally, you can create a CSV file in any text editor, but it is better to create in Microsoft Excel Spreadsheet page as it can make easier to insert attribute in the dedicated cells.
+Always save the file in .csv or .txt format.

 The following section will describe you what attributes you should enter for different methods of migration –